allegheny-computer-science-203-s2021/assessment/assessment.md

 TODO: add description for each assessment level for this skill.

+- None: refuses to interact with and/or work with team leader(s).
+Ignores advisement or assignment from team leader.
+- Inadequate: Interacts with and occasionally works with the team leader(s), but does not actively participate in completing tasks assigned by the team leader(s).
+- Adequate: Interacts with and works with the team leader(s) while completing most of the tasks assigned to them by the team leader(s).
+- Good: Interacts with, works with, and actively collaborates with the team leader(s).
+Completes all tasks assigned to them by the team leader(s).
+- Excellent:

 * Interaction with the course instructor

 TODO: add description for each assessment level for this skill.